- Individual & Family Counseling

 We primarily serve individuals ages 5 and up.
 Pediatric mental health services are a specialty service, we will work with you to locate a provider for the child.

 We provide support for treatment of a wide range of mental health challenges and conditions, including if you are struggling with both a substance use and mental health challenge at the same time.
 We have a close partnership between our substance use and mental health treatment programs.
-This partnership results in better outcomes people who enter treatment both conditions at the same time.
+This partnership is based on research that shows better outcomes for people who enter treatment for both conditions at the same time.